infonomic/payload-alternative-lexical-richtext-editor/README.md

   "text": "internal"
 }
 ```
 We've added a `data` attribute and populated the title and slug for the related document.
-We do this via a [`beforeChange`](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/field/lexical-before-change-hook.ts) field hook - which means this additional relationship data is stored with the document in the database.
+We do this via a [`beforeChange`](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/field/lexical-before-change-hook.ts) field hook - which means this additional relationship data is stored in the document and in the database.
 For most cases, this is all the front end application needs to build a link to another document (router link or other).
 We don't need the entire related document for each internal link.

 > [!IMPORTANT]
 > Storing additional data in the document (slug and title) is one strategy for internal links, but - if the source document is removed or its slug changes, the links in the front end will break.
 Alternatively if links are populated via an `afterRead` hook and the document is missing, or the slug has changed - both the hook and the serializer can decide what to do - for example, the front end could simply ignore the link and the link will disappear.
 Both are valid strategies.